More Americans Have Tattoos Today than Seven Years Ago

-Washington, DC, August 29, 2019 – A recent Ipsos poll reveals that more Americans have tattoos today than in early 2012.
+Washington, DC, August 29, 2019 – Data from a recent Ipsos poll reveals that more Americans have tattoos today than in early 2012.
 Three in ten (30%) of Americans have at least one tattoo, an increase from 21% in 2012.
 The vast majority of those with at least one tattoo (92%) say they are happy with it, and forty-six percent of respondents have had at least one tattoo for more than ten years.

 Those under 55 years old are twice as likely to have at least one tattoo.
 Forty percent of those ages 18-34 and 36% of those ages 35-54 have at least one tattoo, while the same is true for only sixteen percent of those 55 years old and older.
 Additionally, those without a college degree are slightly more likely to have a tattoo or tattoos than those with a college degree (33% and 27% respectively).